 We expect to continue to incur significant expenses and operating losses for the foreseeable future in connection with closing our CLEAR Outcomes CVOT and our continued commercialization activities associated with NEXLETOL and NEXLIZET in the U.S. Pursuant to the license and collaboration agreements with DSE, Otsuka, and DS, we are eligible for substantial additional sales and regulatory milestone payments and royalties.
 We estimate that current cash resources, proceeds to be received in the future for product sales and proceeds under the collaboration agreements with Daiichi Sankyo and Otsuka are sufficient to fund operations for the foreseeable future.
 We have based these estimates on assumptions that may prove to be wrong, and we may use our available capital resources sooner than we currently expect.
 We may look to secure additional cash resources should positive corporate events or milestones provide sufficient opportunities.
 We may need to secure additional cash resources or implement certain additional cost reduction initiatives to continue to fund the commercialization and further development of bempedoic acid and the bempedoic acid / ezetimibe combination tablet, particularly if our net product sales do not meet our expectations.
-Because of the numerous risks and uncertainities associated with the development and ongoing commercialization of bempedoic acid and the bempedoic acid / ezetimibe combination tablet, particularly if oclaborations with pharmaceutical partners regarding the development and commercialization of bempedoic acid / ezetimibe combination tablet, we are unable to estimate the amounts of increased capital outlays and operating expenses associated with completing the development and commercialization of bempedoic acid and the bempedoic acid / ezetimibe combination tablet, we are unable to estimate the amounts of increased capital outlays and operating expenses associated with completing the development and commercialization of bempedoic acid and the bempedoic acid / ezetimibe combinatio
+Because of the numerous risks and uncertainties associated with the development and ongoing commercialization of bempedoic acid and the bempedoic acid / ezetimibe combination tablet, and the extent to which we entered and may enter into collaborations with pharmaceutical partners regarding the development and commercialization of bempedoic acid and the bempedoic acid / ezetimibe combination tablet, we are unable to estimate the amounts of increased capital outlays and operating expenses associated with completing the development and commercialization of bempedoic acid and the bempedoic acid / ezetimibe combination tablet.
+Our future funding requirements will depend on many factors, including, but not limited to: